splineai-cloud/COVID-XS/dataset/README.md

 ## Datasets:
-The required data has been procured from the following sources: \
+Users can download data from various emerging open source COVID-19 X-Ray image repositoris or use propreitory datsets from Hospitals.
+In our work we have accessed the COVID-19 X-Ray images from the following sources: \
 1) Pneumonia - https://www.kaggle.com/c/rsna-pneumonia-detection-challenge \
 2) COVID-19 - https://github.com/ieee8023/covid-chestxray-dataset \
 3) COVID-19 - https://github.com/agchung/Figure1-COVID-chestxray-dataset \